MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Attack Taxonomy

 where $a_{m}\left [x^{m}\right ]$ denotes that the agent follows the malicious instruction $x^{m}$.
 Other notations are the same as those in Eq. \ref{equation1} and Eq. \ref{equation3}.
 This category encompasses three specific types of attacks:

-\textbf{User Impersonation (UI)} disguises malicious instructions as user-issued directives within the tool response.
+\textbf{User Impersonation (UI)} exploits the tool response as the attack surface, impersonating the user to embed malicious instructions that mislead the agent into performing unintended and harmful operations.
 As LLM capabilities improve, it can effectively follow user instructions \citep{59, 60, 61}, even uncritically \citep{62, 63}, which expand the attack surface \citep{36}.
 In real-world scenarios, directly altering user queries to inject malicious instructions is often infeasible.
 In MSB, we employ the tool to simulate the user and issue malicious instructions to the agent, yielding a simple yet effective attack method.

-\textbf{False Error (FE)} \citep{27} provides fabricated tool execution error messages, requiring the agent to follow the malicious instruction to successfully invoke the tool.
+\textbf{False Error (FE)} \citep{27} exploits the tool response as the attack surface, disrupting the agent’s task execution trajectory.
+Specifically, FE provides fabricated tool execution error messages, requiring the agent to follow the malicious instruction to successfully invoke the tool.
+As a result, the agent performs unintended and harmful operations.

-\textbf{Tool Transfer (TT)} \citep{50} is a chained attack involving two tools: a relay tool $\tau^m$ and an endpoint tool $\tau^e$.
+\textbf{Tool Transfer (TT)} \citep{50} exploits the tool response as the attack surface, subverting the agent’s tool routing logic and decision flow.
+Specifically, TT is a chained attack involving two tools: a relay tool $\tau^m$ and an endpoint tool $\tau^e$.
 The relay tool $\tau^m$ does not perform the attack directly, but instead manipulates the agent to invoke the endpoint tool $\tau^e$ through its response $\tau^m_r$, and the endpoint tool $\tau^e$ performs the actual attack.